My name is Jesika and I felt like I should share my story of debunking plus size pregnancy myths.

-When I was scheduled to be induced I knew there was no way I would have this baby naturally because of my size and prepared myself to have to have a c-section, my husband was even convinced.
+When I was scheduled to be induced I knew there was no way I would have this baby naturally because of my size and prepared myself to have a c-section, my husband was even convinced.

-I was induced at 5:00 am April 12th and had my 8.8lb, 22in daughter at 8:48 pm that night, vaginally!
+After being induced at 5:00 am on April 12th, I had my 8.8lb, 22in daughter at 8:48 pm that night, vaginally!

 I realize other women are not as lucky as I was to have a normal pregnancy and many do have rough pregnancies.
-But I want plus size women to realize that just because of size, it doesn’t predetermine how your pregnancy will go.
+I want plus size women to realize that your size doesn’t predetermine how your pregnancy will go.

 What are some plus size pregnancy myths you’ve been told?
 Share within the comments below!